-- a.
-No student shall steal or attempt to steal public or private property.
+- No student shall steal or attempt to steal public or private property.
 No student shall be in possession of stolen property. - b.
-No student shall steal or attempt to steal the intellectual property of any person or the College. - c.
-No student shall knowingly give assistance or information to aid in the action of theft.
+No student shall steal and/or damage property of the College or property of a member of the College community, other personal or public property, on or off campus.